Patrick Harvie: Political views

-Since Scotland's strong rejection of Brexit in the 2016 EU membership Referendum, for which Harvie and the Greens campaigned 'Remain', he has voiced his support for the Scottish Government's proposal for a second independence referendum.
-In the 2021 Scottish election, the SNP and the Greens collectively won 72 of the 129 seats in the Scottish Parliament, with both parties pledging to hold a referendum before the end of 2023 if the COVID-19 pandemic subsides.

 Scottish republicanism

 As well as a supporter of Scottish independence, Harvie supports an independent Scottish republic.
 He has been highly critical of the British monarchy, calling for the monarch to be replaced with a "democratically accountable head of state", as well as describing the Royal Family an "outdated, discredited and totally undemocratic institution".

 Personal life

-Harvie is bisexual, and in 2003 became the first openly bisexual Member of the Scottish Parliament.
-He is an advocate of Open Source and Free Software, and is a Linux user.
+Harvie is bisexual and in 2003 became the first openly bisexual Member of the Scottish Parliament.
+He is an advocate of open source and free software, and is a Linux user.
 His use of Twitter during an important political dinner drew much media comment.

 Harvie was formerly an Honorary Associate of the National Secular Society, Honorary Vice-President of the Gay and Lesbian Humanist Association and a patron of Parents Enquiry Scotland.
 He was a board member of the former Glasgay!
 Festival, and is a member of Greenpeace, Friends of the Earth, Equality Network, Stonewall (UK), Amnesty International, Humanist Society Scotland, Campaign for Real Ale and the Campaign Against the Arms Trade.
 From 2003 until 2007, Harvie wrote a weekly column in the Scottish edition of the Big Issue.

 Harvie was a candidate in the election for Rector of the University of Glasgow in February 2008.